Storage Configuration

 Scratch Space

 Anchore uses a local directory for image analysis operations including downloading layers and unpacking the image content for the analysis process.
 This space is necessary on each analyzer worker service and should not be shared.
 The scratch space is ephemeral and can have its lifecycle bound to that of the service container.
+For more information, see Scratch.

 Layer Cache

 The layer cache is an extension of the analyzer’s scratch space that is used to cache layer downloads to reduce analysis time and network usage during the analysis process itself.
-For more informaiton, see, Layer Caching.
+For more information, see, Layer Caching.

-Storing Analysis Results
+Storing Analysis Results (Active Data Set)

+Anchore Enterprise is a data intensive system and uses external storage systems for all data persistence.
+None of the services are stateful in themselves.
 For less structured data, Anchore implements an internal object store that can be overlayed on different backend providers, but defaults to also using the main postgres db to reduce the out-of-the-box dependencies.
-However, S3 is supported for leveraging external systems.
+However, S3/S3-compatible is supported for leveraging external systems, for more information on the configuration of the DB driver see Database.